Ash19-88/Ash19-88/README.md

 - 🔭 I’m very commited to my work and I’m always trying to do my best to succeed.
 According to my peers, as I was a teacher as well, I have leadership qualities, which also reflects on my good group management.

-- 🔭 I’m currently working on [Simple Service](https://simpleservice-six.vercel.app/)

-- 🌱 I’m currently learning Tailwind CSS, Angular and MongoDB
+- 🌱 I’m currently learning Figma.

-- ❓ I’m interested in furthering my career as a Front-End and Back-End web developer, learning new technologies, frameworks and so on.
+- ❓ I’m interested in furthering my career as a Front-End web developer, learning new technologies, frameworks and so on.

 - 💥 Take a look at my [Portfolio](https://ashtech-solutions-portfolio.netlify.app/)